slail/personalProject/README.md

 - I have provided two new classes to the Pippin model package.
 One is the `Job` class, which is used to keep track of a running job in Pippin.
 The other is a `Pippin` class, which creates an entire Pippin model.

 - I have added a new mode called IND for indirect, that is valid everywhere a direct mode is valid.
 In indirect mode, we use the argument to retrieve an index from memory, and then use that index to retrieve a second actual value from memory.
 (This allows us to do things like walk through arrays in Pippin code.)

-I have also created a [web page reference manual](https://www.cs.binghamton.edu/~tbartens/HowTo/PippinReference.html) for our Pippin simulation.

 ## Repository Sub-directories